BowlerHatLLC/asconfigc/README.md

 * `--debug=true` or `--debug=false`

-	Overrides the debug compiler option specified in asconfig.json.
+	Overrides the `debug` compiler option specified in `asconfig.json`.

 * `-h` or `--help`